COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Texas/README.md

 ## Texas Setup
 Create a folder for TX.
 Inside that folder, create the following subfolders:

-    1. Original_Files: Download the files from the 2022, 2023, and 2024 subfolders in the Original Data Folder on Google Drive.
+    1. Original_Files: Download the files within the 2022, 2023, and 2024 subfolders and place them all in the Original_Files folder.
+These files are located in the Original Data Folder on Google Drive.

       a.
 Reduced_Files [subfolder]: Download all reduced files from "2012 to 2021, non-scraped, REDUCED files" located in the Original Data Folder on Google Drive.